-Where the poem commits fully to its abstract construction – Heaven – Pound makes his boldest change.
-He stops.
-He cuts the last 23 lines of the poem, sure they’re the work of some later pious other.
-He wasn’t alone in thinking so or in wanting to save an original pagan poem from a later Christian overlay.
-And a number of things do change at this point: The folio ends.
-So, at the same moment, do the sentence and the larger thought.
-At the start of the next folio, hypermetric lines set in, the Christian content intensifies, and there’s arguably a loss of poetic invention.
-For these reasons some have concluded that “The Seafarer” ends at the end of 82v, cut off by the loss of one or more folios, and what picks up on 83r is some other less interesting poem.
+The poem calls its abstract immaterial construction “Heaven.”
+The moment the poem commits to it fully, it also happens to turn a page – and Pound stops right here.
+Cuts the last 23 lines of the poem.
+He was sure they were the work of some later pious other.
+And he wasn’t alone in wanting to save an ostensibly pagan original from a later Christian overlay.
+His and others’ evidence: Right where folio 82v ends, the sentence ends too, and also the larger thought.
+Start of the next folio, hypermetric lines set in; pious commonplaces start to pile up; arguably, poetic invention falls off.
+And so more than Pound only have concluded The Seafarer is cut off by the loss of one or more folios, and what picks up on what’s now 83r is the middle some other, less interesting poem.

 [T]he shift at this place from the specifics of a retainer’s sad condition – the approach of decrepitude, the loss of a lord, the futility of burying gold with the dead – to a passage of mostly devotional generalities, in conjunction with a sudden change to hypermetric form, raises the possibility that The Seafarer is not one poem but fragments of two.
 It is not necessary to read the text this way … but unity of design is by no means assured.
 (102)

-The seam at line 103 is just one of the aporiae that have thrown the poem’s unity into question.
-Another is that its sea voyage seems literal at the outset, full of vivid material details that resist the point-for-point calculus of allegory mind—an ice-clotted beard, a mewgull’s cries; and yet accumulating misfires in the seafarer’s discourse around the voyage start to invite figurative reading and to load the voyage with allegorical freight; and yet, as one ventures into an allegorical reading, the voyage itself disappears from view, not to be seen again.
-Middle of the last century, Whitelock tried to solve the problem by levelling it: she presented the journey as, despite appearances, literal from start to end, and compiled a body of historical evidence that religious self-exile and pilgrimage were actual AS cultural practices.
-It was a persuasive case to many but didn’t end the discussion.
-Marsden argues the other side: the journey stands for the spiritual pilgrim’s journey from the earthly city to the heavenly city of Augustine.
-By this reading, the seafarer’s true exile is not from the towns of women and men, but the distance between him and his “ancestral heavenly home” (221).
-I am always both-and and to me it seems the poem undergoes a conversion from literal to allegorical: the journey itself metamorphoses: it starts as journey-as-journey and gradually becomes journey-as-trope.
-Travelling itself travels; it’s a tropic trope; I’ll stop now.
-But part of its subtlety is, there’s no one point where it can be said to have changed condition.
-The transformation is as mysterious, imperceptible, and undeniable as the metamorphosis the pilgrim aspires to.
+The seam at the end of the folio (l.
+103) is just one of the aporiae that have thrown the poem’s unity into doubt.
+Another is that its sea voyage seems literal at the outset, full of material details that resist the calculus of allegory mind—an ice-clotted beard, a mew gull’s cries; and yet misfires in the Seafarer’s discourse around the voyage start to invite figurative reading and to load the journey with allegorical freight; and yet, as one ventures into allegory, the voyage itself disappears from view, not to be seen again.
+How to reconcile these signals and keep the poem one poem?
+Whitelock has argued (Pope and Fulk 100) that the journey is literal from start to end; religious self-exile and pilgrimage were actual AS cultural practices, and this is a composite account of such a journey.
+Conversely, for Marsden, the journey stands from the start for the Augustinian pilgrim’s passage from the earthly to the heavenly city; the Seafarer’s exile is not from the towns of men, but from Heaven, whence he also is bound (221).
+I take a middle position, feeling the poem morphs from literal to allegorical: the journey begins as an actual journey, full of resistant earthly textures, and gradually, thanks in no small part to the misfires around forþon crying there’s more here than meets the eye, metamorphoses into journey as allegory.
+The journey journeys.
+It’s subtle, there being no one point where we can say the journey has changed its nature, from literal to figurative.
+The transformation is as mysterious, imperceptible, and I think maybe undeniable as the metamorphosis the pilgrim aspires to.

 A third aporia is the speaker’s ambivalence towards sea voyaging.
 He hates it, loves it, loves to hate it.
 At sea he longs for the delights of human company.
 Among men and women he thirsts for his cold hard life at sea.
-His ambivalence, and especially the pressure he puts on the word forþon, “therefore” – which seems sometimes to mean just that, and sometimes about the opposite, “even so” or “just the same” – have led some readers to treat the poem as a dialogue.
-Frankly, as a poet who makes his living from mixed feelings, I have trouble seeing the problem.
-Keats, Negative Capability, problem solved.
-In fact, what’s interesting is that it’s been an interpretive problem, in the first place.
-Belonging to print and internet culture, we’re attuned to certain ways of rendering mixed feelings – synchronic ways, mostly, particularly irony, where one attitude is layered over another, with gaps for the underlayer to show through.
-Think George Eliot, Henry James, Jordan Abel, a well-crafted tweet.
-In “The Seafarer” oral storytelling conventions persist, and oral traditions don’t, to my knowledge, use irony to create interiority.
-Some, I know, convey mixed feelings diachronically.
-In The Odyssey, when Telemachus expresses two conflicting feelings adjacently, it’s not a contradiction or a change of heart, but a two-step account of an inner conflict: the poet describes one feeling, then the other, and his audience knows they cohabit in the boy’s mind.
-So some of what seems like self-contradiction in “The Seafarer” may be the work of unfamiliar narrative conventions.
-And some of it is the scop’s use of logopoeia in putting the word forþon in a highly charged relation to its ordinary usage.
+His ambivalence, and especially the pressure he puts on the word forþon “therefore” – which seems sometimes to mean just that, and sometimes about the opposite, “even so” or “just the same” – have vexed readers who want a unitary speaker, leading some to treat the poem as a dialogue.
+Frankly, as a poet who makes his living off mixed feelings, I have trouble seeing the problem.
+Keats, Negative Capability, solved.
+More interesting is that it’s been an interpretive problem in the first place.
+Belonging to print and internet cultures, we’re attuned to certain ways of rendering mixed feelings – synchronic ways, mostly, particularly irony, where one attitude is layered over another, with gaps for the underlayer to show through.
+Think George Eliot, Jordan Abel, a well-crafted tweet.
+In The Seafarer oral storytelling conventions persist, and oral traditions don’t, to my knowledge, use irony to create interiority.
+Some, though, convey mixed feelings diachronically.
+In The Odyssey, the consummate seafaring story as it happens, when Telemachus expresses two conflicting feelings adjacently, it’s not a contradiction or a change of heart, but a two-step account of an inner conflict: the poet describes one feeling, then the other, and his audience knows they cohabit in the young man’s mind.
+Some of what seems like self-contradiction in The Seafarer may be the work of unfamiliar narrative conventions.
+And some of it is the AS poet’s use of logopoeia in putting forþon in a torqued relation to its ordinary usage.